shogun-toolbox/shogun/doc/readme/DEVELOPING.md

     ctest -D ExperimentalMemCheck -R unit-GaussianProcessRegression

 #### Adding tests
-We aim to write clear, minimal, yet exhaustive tests of basic building blocks in Shogun.
+We aim to write clear, minimal, yet exhaustive tests of the basic building blocks in Shogun.
-Whenever you send us a C++ code, we will ask you for a unit test for it.
+Whenever you send us C++ code, we will ask for a unit test of it.

 We do test numerical results as compared to reference implementations (e.g. in Python), as well as corner cases, consistency etc.
 Read on [test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development), and search the web for tips on unit tests, e.g. [googletest's tips](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md).